Paul's Instructions on Prayer and the Role of Men and Women in the Church

-A. Supplication (entreaties) - DEÉSIS
+A. Supplication (entreaties)

-This means a specific request, or a request within a certain situation.
+This means a specific request or a request within a certain situation.
 For example, "Dear God, please help my husband to find a job."

-C. Intercession – Petition
+C. Intercession (Petition)

 This word suggests a more intimate relationship with God.
-It is a pleading, or a begging of God, without restraint, on someone else's behalf.
-In Romans 8:27, 34, Paul says that the Spirit and Jesus do this for the Christians.
+It is a pleading or a begging of God, without restraint, on someone else's behalf.
+In Romans 8:27, 34, Paul says that the Spirit and Jesus do this for Christians.
 We can intercede for others with God because the Spirit is within us (Acts 2:38) and Christ is among us (Matthew 28:20).

 Who to Pray for

 1b…be made on behalf of all men, 2for kings and all who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.

 - I Timothy 2:1b-2

-Although these are best developed in times of peace, they can also be cultivated in times of stress and war.
+Although these attributes are best developed in times of peace, they can also be cultivated in times of stress and war.

-A. This is God's Will
+A. This is God's will

-3This is good and acceptable in the sight of God our Savior, 4 who desires all men to be saved and to come to the knowledge of the truth.
+3This is good and acceptable in the sight of God our Savior, 4who desires all men to be saved and to come to the knowledge of the truth.

-- I Timothy 2:3
+- I Timothy 2:3-4

-B. God's Will is Worked out with the Gospel
+B. God's will is worked out with the gospel

 5For there is one God, and one mediator also between God and men, the man Christ Jesus, 6who gave Himself as a ransom for all, the testimony given at the proper time.
 7For this I was appointed a preacher and an apostle (I am telling the truth; I am not lying) as a teacher of the Gentiles in faith and truth.